developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 	<Cookies value="1"/>

 ### DeleteCookiesOnExit
 **Applies only to Android devices running KitKat and higher**.
-Automatically erases cookies stored by Enterprise Browser when an EB app is exited gracefully. **Disabled by default**.
+Controls whether to erase cookies stored by Enterprise Browser when an EB app is exited gracefully. **Disabled by default**.

 **Possible Values**: